 Nature’s Variety Instinct Freeze-Dried Raw Chicken Formula was selected to represent the other products in the line for this review.

 Ingredients: Chicken (including ground chicken bone), turkey liver, turkey heart, pumpkinseeds, carrots, butternut squash, apples, ground flaxseed, salt, minerals (zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, ethylenediamine dihydriodide, sodium selenite), montmorillonite clay, dried kelp, potassium chloride, broccoli, vitamins (vitamin A supplement, vitamin D3 supplement, vitamin E supplement, niacin supplement, d-calcium pantothenate, l-ascorbyl-2-polyphosphate, thiamine mononitrate, pyridoxine hydrochloride, riboflavin supplement, folic acid, biotin, vitamin B12 supplement), choline chloride, taurine, mixed tocopherols, apple cider vinegar, salmon oil, rosemary extract, blueberries, dried chicory root

 |Estimated Nutrient Content|

-The fourth ingredient is pumpkin seeds.
+The fourth ingredient includes pumpkin seeds.
 Pumpkin seeds are rich in fiber, vitamins, minerals and, more importantly, linoleic acid, an essential omega-6 fat.

-The eighth ingredient is squash.
+The sixth ingredient is squash.
 Squash is a nutritious addition high in complex carbohydrates, vitamins, minerals and dietary fiber.